 3.5.1 Structure and principal component analyses

 Genetic structure analyses were done using the whole set of 5,702 SNP with ADMIXTURE, without and with supervision (i.e., using the allopatric samples as ancestry references; Supplementary Figure S7).
 Analyses without supervision indicated that the most likely number of ancestral populations (i.e., the K with the lowest cv error) was K=2 (Supplementary Figure S8), but it should be noted that the cv errors for K=2 and K=3 were similar.
-For K=2, the two genetic clusters corresponded very well to I. graellsii and I. elegans, respectively, and for K=3 I. elegans from younger-older-west hybrid region.
+For K=2, the two genetic clusters corresponded very well to I. graellsii and I. elegans, respectively, and for K=3 the three genetic clusters corresponded to (i) I. graellsii , (ii) I. elegans from allopatry and the younger-central hybrid region, and (iii) I. elegans from the older-west hybrid region.
 For both K=2 and K=3, many samples with admixed ancestry were present (Supplementary Figure S7).

-PCA allowed us to cluster I. elegans, I. graellsii and hybrids from allopatry and from hybrid regions.
-The first axis of the PCA explained % of the total variation and clearly separated I. elegans and I. graellsii individuals from allopatric , while the second axis explained 2% of the total variation and separated from younger-centralolder-west hybrid regions (Supplementary Figure S9).
+PCA allowed us to cluster I. elegans, I. graellsii and hybrids from allopatry and from both hybrid regions.
+The first axis of the PCA explained 38% of the total variation and clearly separated I. elegans and I. graellsii individuals from allopatric populations, while the second axis explained 2% of the total variation and separated I. elegans from younger-central, older-west hybrid regions and allopatry (Supplementary Figure S9).
 Consistent with the ADMIXTURE results, many individuals from both hybrid regions appeared in the same PCA quadrant as those occupied by the pure species from the allopatric distribution, while hybrids occupied intermediate positions of the first axis.

 3.5.2 Genetic diversity and Hardy Weinberg equilibrium

-Hybridization and introgression resulted in an increase of genetic diversity (π, A, Ar, Ho and HE) in the younger-and the older-west hybrid regions, which was estimated with the whole set of 5,702 SNPs (Figure 4 and Supplementary Tables S10-S12).
+Hybridization and introgression resulted in an increase or the maintenance of genetic diversity (π, A, Ar, Ho and HE) in the younger-central and the older-west hybrid regions, which was estimated with the whole set of 5,702 SNPs (Figure 4 and Supplementary Tables S10-S12).

-When the genetic diversity parameters were compared between I. elegans from allopatry and I. elegans from sympatry in hybrid regions excluding F1 and F2 hybrids), significant differences in estimates (Ar, Ho HE and π) were detected for the older-west hybrid region (all estimates were higher in the west hybrid region; 4 and Tables S10-S12).
-We also found significantly higher Ar, Ho, HE in the older-west hybrid region compared to the younger-central hybrid region (Fig. 4 and Tables S10-S12). comparing I. elegans from allopatry and I. elegans from sympatry in each of the hybrid regions not excluding F1 and F2 hybrids, all estimates of genetic diversity (, Ar, Ho and ) were significantly higher for the west hybrid region than for I. elegans from and than for I. elegans from the central hybrid region (Fig. 4 and Tables S10-S12).
+When the genetic diversity parameters were compared between I. elegans from allopatry and I. elegans from sympatry in both hybrid regions (excluding F1 and F2 hybrids), significant differences in four estimates (Ar, Ho, HE and π) were detected for the older-west hybrid region (all estimates were higher in the west hybrid region; Fig. 4 and Tables S10-S12).
+We also found significantly higher Ar, Ho, HE and π in the older-west hybrid region compared to the younger-central hybrid region (Fig. 4 and Tables S10-S12).
+When comparing I. elegans from allopatry and I. elegans from sympatry in each of the hybrid regions not excluding F1 and F2 hybrids, all estimates of genetic diversity (Na, Ar, Ho, HE and π) were significantly higher for the west hybrid region than for I. elegans from allopatry; and only Ho was significantly higher than for I. elegans from the central hybrid region (Fig. 4 and Tables S10-S12).

-When the genetic diversity parameters were compared between I. graellsii from allopatry and I. graellsii from sympatry in hybrid regions, younger-(Fig. 4 and Tables S10-12).
+When the genetic diversity parameters were compared between I. graellsii from allopatry and I. graellsii from sympatry in both hybrid regions, we only detected significant differences in Ar between allopatric samples and I. graellsii from the younger-central hybrid region when including hybrids (Fig. 4 and Tables S10-12).

 No significant differences between regions were detected in the ratio of SNPs at HW disequilibrium per population (Tables S11-S12).